For a nice, 3 day California road trip, here’s where we recommend visiting and what to expect!

 Bridlewood had the best wine we tasted on this trip!
 We actually ended up going home with a few bottles.

 The winery itself has a beautiful tree-lined path that leads to the mission-style estate.
 There, you can enjoy a large tasting room and gorgeous patio overlooking the vineyards.

 Bridlewood left such an impression on us we ended up signing up for their membership program and plan on making a return visit when we get back to California!

 Santa Barbara Downtown (31.5 miles)

-The final stop on our California road trip was to Santa Barbara Downtown where we were going to enjoy a delicious dinner and kill more time to miss the rush hour traffic in Los Angeles.
+The final stop on our California road trip itinerary was downtown Santa Barbara.
+We had a delicious dinner here and managed to avoid LA’s rush hour traffic.

-You could spend an entire day shopping in the downtown area or if you have more time you can explore the Mission of Santa Barbara, explore the Santa Barbara Museum of Art, or walk around Shoreline Park to name a few!
+You could spend an entire day shopping in the downtown area!
+If you have more time you can explore the Mission of Santa Barbara, the Santa Barbara Museum of Art, or walk around Shoreline Park to name a few!

 Back Home: Huntington Beach (130.3 miles)